Travel to the Caribbean during Covid-19: What you need to know before you go - KRDO

 Entry requirements: You must be fully vaccinated if you’re 16 or older to visit.
 All travelers 10 and older need a negative result from a Covid-19 PCR test taken no more than three days before arrival to enter.
 There’s no quarantine on arrival.
 You must fill out a travel authorization form, and Covid-19 travel insurance is required as well.

-US CDC travel advisory: Level 2: Moderate.
-Unvaccinated travelers who are at increased risk for severe illness from Covid-19 should avoid nonessential travel to Turks and Caicos.
+US CDC travel advisory: Level 3: Moderate.
+Unvaccinated travelers should avoid nonessential travel to the Turks and Caicos Islands..
+(Update September 7).

 Find out more: Visit Turks and Caicos | Travel authorization form | US Embassy | CDC Turks and Caicos advisory